pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 GC scan the roots?" is just "it walks the list"{% sidenote 'list-maintenance' 'Do not be fooled; it would not be that easy.
 In particular, properly maintaining such a list could complicate the interface between the mutator and the values holding the roots.' %}).

 However,
-constraining roots to solely live in fields of boxed values may not be feasible in Rust as it stands today.
+constraining roots to solely live in members of boxed values may not be feasible in Rust as it stands today.
 For example, one is always free to move the instance of `T` out of a `Box<T>`, deallocating the backing storage but moving the `T` into